Life's a Bitch (2023 film): Production

 Xavier Seron described Life's Bitch as a film that uses dogs as a prism to examine human nature and society.
 According to the director, the stories reveal "the desolation, absurdity, grotesqueness, and tragedy of human comedy" through the interactions between people and their canine companions.
 The decision to shoot in black and white was deliberate, aiming to create a stark and organic visual style.
 Seron cited inspiration from photographers such as Daido Moriyama, Anders Petersen, and Michel Vanden Eeckhoudt, whose work often juxtaposes intimacy and surrealism.
 Similarly, British painter Briton Rivière's animal portraits and Shirley Baker's "People and Dogs" series were key influences in crafting the film's aesthetic.

 Filming for Life's Bitch began in Brussels in the spring of 2022.
 The film was produced by Julie Esparbes through Hélicotronc on a limited budget.
 Seron further developed the script at the Groupe Ouest workshop, where he refined its themes and structure.
 The film was co-financed by the Centre du Cinéma et de l'Audiovisuel of the Fédération Wallonie-Bruxelles, with contributions from international distributor Be For Films and a number of Belgian broadcasters, including RTBF, VOO, and BeTV.
 Additional funding came through the Belgian Tax Shelter program and private sponsors such as ING Group.

 Release

 Life's Bitch premiered on 11 November 2023 at the Tallinn Black Nights Film Festival, as part of the "Rebel for a Reason" selection.
+The film showed at the Dublin Film Festival in February 2025.
 It was also screened at the Les Arcs Film Festival before its theatrical release.
 The film was released theatrically in Belgium by O'Brother Distribution on 20 March 2024.